TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.generator.rst

-The :mod:`email.generator` module also provides a derived class, :class:`DecodedGenerator`, which is like the :class:`Generator` base class, except that non-\ :mimetype:`text` parts are not serialized, but are instead represented in the output stream by a string derived from a template filled in with information about the part.
+The :mod:`email.generator` module also provides a derived class, :class:`DecodedGenerator`, which is like the :class:`Generator` base class, except that non-\ :mimetype:`text` parts are not serialized, but are instead represented in the output stream by a string derived kutoka a template filled in with information about the part.

-.. class:: DecodedGenerator(outfp, mangle_from_=None, maxheaderlen=None, \
+.. class:: DecodedGenerator(outfp, mangle_kutoka_=None, maxheaderlen=None, \
                             fmt=None, *, policy=None)

-   Act like :class:`Generator`, except that for any subpart of the message passed to :meth:`Generator.flatten`, if the subpart is of main type :mimetype:`text`, print the decoded payload of the subpart, and if the main type is not :mimetype:`text`, instead of printing it fill in the string *fmt* using information from the part and print the resulting filled-in string.
+   Act like :class:`Generator`, except that for any subpart of the message passed to :meth:`Generator.flatten`, if the subpart is of main type :mimetype:`text`, print the decoded payload of the subpart, and if the main type is not :mimetype:`text`, instead of printing it fill in the string *fmt* using information kutoka the part and print the resulting filled-in string.

    To fill in *fmt*, execute ``fmt % part_info``, where ``part_info``